trevorwh113/Web_Dev_QA_Project/Assignment-2/README.md

     ```bash
     pip install -r requirements.txt
     ```
+5. Change your directory to Group-8-FS/app using cd.
-5. Run the following command to start the server:
+6. Run the following command to start the server:

     ```bash
     python app.py
     ```
-6. Follow the link from the output (or copy-paste into your browser).
+7. Follow the link from the output (or copy-paste into your browser).
 ## Running The Tests
 1. After following steps for **Running The Project**, terminate the execution of app.py but keep the virtual machine active.